Sidebar navigation

 - Does the course attract funding?

-- What are your options for when you finish the further study?
+- What are your options when you finish the course?

 - Where, geographically, would you like to study?

-To find out how to apply, look at each course and institution’s application process as they vary.
-Most ask for an application form sent directly to the institution.
-You'll be asked to outline your personal details and suitability for the course.
+To find out how to apply, look at each course and institution’s application process.
+Most ask for an application form sent directly to the institution via their own online portal.
+Typically you will be asked for personal information, details of your academic background, and a personal statement, outlining your suitability for the course.

 Funding further study

 Postgraduate fees and the funding options available depend on your course choice.
-The UK government gives loans for postgraduate study.
-You can research the bursaries and scholarships available.
-Find out about funding your studies from:
+The UK government gives loans for postgraduate study, and your institution of choice might also offer potential bursaries and scholarships to help with funding.
+Explore the following resources to find out more about funding your postgraduate studies:

 Studying abroad